johan-gras/johan-gras.github.io/projects/bigcookingdata.md

 layout: page
 title: BigCookingData
 subtitle: Blog article in progress...
 A delicious...
-bigimg: /img/banners/mixed-deepblue.png
+bigimg: /img/projects/bigcookingdata/bigimage.png
 ---

-**[Big Cooking Data](https://github.com/johan-gras/Indoor-Tracking) is a full-stack data science project.**.
+**[Big Cooking Data](https://github.com/johan-gras/Indoor-Tracking) is a full-stack data science project**.

-Key features of my work include (but are not limited to):
 - **Scraped** over 100 000 cooking recipes from the web.
 - **Pre-processed** highly inconsistent data using NLP techniques.
 - **Created** new data by identifying cluster of data using kmeans, PCA and NLP...